sergeyMarkov/news-aggregator/README.md

 ## Launch

-Front-end is built in React
+Open your preferred web browser and enter the following URL:
 ```
 http://localhost:3000/
 ```
+Ensure that you have initiated the project by running `npm run dev` in the terminal.
+This command will start the development server and make the website accessible at the specified URL.

-all API calls are made to backend using `Header:Authorization` key.
-The value of this keys is retrived from `.env` files from both projects (Laravel & React) and it must be matching.
-User's uuid is stored in localStorage.
+All API calls are directed to the backend using the `Header:Authorization` key.
+This key's value is retrieved from the `.env` files of both Laravel and React projects and must correspond.
+The user's UUID is stored in localStorage.